Smartsheet Onboarding #3: Working with your team in Smartsheet

 Change sharing permissions Sheet Admin or System Administrator

-If you’re not sure whether something is safe to change, the safest default is to leave it alone.
+If you are not sure whether something is safe to change, the safest default is to leave it alone.
 Structural changes to sheets are best handled by whoever built the solution or your internal Smartsheet administrator.

 Is your Smartsheet setup working as hard as it should?

 If your team is using Smartsheet but not getting the visibility and efficiency you expected, Prodactive can help.
 We review, improve, and build Smartsheet solutions for organisations across every sector.
-Talk to the Prodactive team
+Talk to us: getprodactive.com/contact-us.

 Free template: explore a working solution

 Download the Simple Project Solution to see how sharing, automations, and dashboard connections are configured in a complete Prodactive build.
-Download the Simple Project Solution
+Download: getprodactive.com/resource/simple-project-solution.

-If something isn’t clear or you’d like to talk through your setup, get in touch with the Prodactive team.
-We’re here to help.
+If something is not clear or you would like to talk through your setup, get in touch with the Prodactive team at getprodactive.com/contact-us.
+We are here.

 Founder / CEO